 For a blood test, a sample is drawn from a vein—usually from the inside of the elbow or the back of the hand—with a thin needle.
 For a urine test, the patient urinates in a small jar to collect the sample.
 In both cases, the samples are sent to a lab for analysis.

 Liver function tests can tell if the liver has been injured by disease or other factors.
 The liver stores enzymes for digestion, and injury to the liver can release some of these enzymes into the blood.
 Blood tests measure the level of enzymes in the blood, and can indicate liver damage, or blockage in the ducts around the liver.

 Blood is drawn from a vein using a thin needle.
 The sample is then sent to a laboratory for analysis.
 Results are often available the next day.

 Red blood cells carry oxygen to the organs of the body.
 When these red blood cells pass through the lungs, they emerge saturated with oxygen.
 In a patient with lung disease, or another lung condition, not all of these red blood cells leave the lungs carrying oxygen.
 An oxygen saturation test measures the percentage of red blood cells that carry oxygen.
 It can tell if a person's lungs aren't working as well as they should.

 In most cases, our office will use a simple detector that fits on a finger to estimate oxygen saturation.
 To get a more accurate reading, a doctor will draw blood from an artery in the wrist—where the pulse is normally taken—and then test the blood for its oxygen level.
 The results of this test are usually available within a half-hour.

-An oral glucose tolerance test is a fasting lab, so it is important not to eat or drink anything besides water for at least 8 hours before coming to the lab.
-It is usually easiest to do this test first thing in the morning and scheduled separately from your office visit.
+An oral glucose tolerance test is a fasting lab, so it's important not to eat or drink anything besides water for at least 8 hours before coming to the lab.
+It's usually easiest to do this test first thing in the morning and scheduled separately from your office visit.
 The test itself takes about 2.5 hours.

 What you can expect during your test: